Best Routes for Trekking in Nepal

 Q: What is the best time of year to go trekking in Nepal?

 A: The optimal times for trekking in Nepal are during the spring (March to May) and autumn (September to November).
-These seasons offer stable weather, clear skies, and moderate temperatures, ideal for trekking.
+These seasons offer stable weather, clear skies, and moderate temperatures, which are ideal for trekking.

 Q: Do I need a guide to trek in Nepal?